 server at index 1 (

-or retrieve the key and value with that server.
+or retrieves the key and value with that server.

 This selection and hashing process is handled automatically by the memcached client you are using; you need only provide the list of memcached servers to use.